Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Hungarian public

 Hungarian soldiers and labor servicemen were the first members of the Hungarian public to know of the Nazi's genocidal policies; they saw, first-hand, the execution of Jews on the Eastern Front.
 The journals of Miksa Fenyő, editor of Nyugat ['West'], a literary journal that catalysed modern movements, demonstrate that Jews had access to information regarding the Holocaust.
 In one of his entries, he records a visit from one of his sources and discusses witnessing 600,000 Jews being dragged away to be killed.
 Fenyo's source also mentions that the killings are committed by both the Gestapo and the Hungarian guard.
 In a testimony, Father John S recounted seeing trainloads of Hungarian Jews upon peering through a fence and seeing one man being struck down by an SS guard.
 From examining about 5,000 Hungarian testimonials, the staff of the Hungarian Jewish relief organisation, National Committee for Attending Deportees (DEGOB), concluded that most Hungarian Jews deported to Auschwitz were unaware that they would be killed upon arrival.
 Refugees from Poland and Slovakia tried to warn Hungarian Jews of the consequences of deportation.
-A student from Munkács, T. F., was informed of Auschwitz from disclosure by his Slovakian cousin.
+A student from Munkács, T. F., was informed of Auschwitz from disclosure by his Slovak cousin.